 The IPC released in February 2020 suggests that immediate scale-up of humanitarian assistance is needed to save lives and avert total collapse of livelihoods in the affected counties particularly those with populations in Catastrophe (IPC Phase 5) and Emergency (IPC Phase 4).
 The situation could be made worse if the recent formation of T-GONU leads to high volumes of returns to locations most of which lack basic services required to accommodate increased survival demand.

 The project aims to improve food and nutrition security and income opportunities among targeted vulnerable populations.
 The following is an overview of our activities:

-We support households to adopt hybrid poultry production techniques for improved food and nutrition security and incomes
+- We support households to adopt hybrid poultry production techniques to improve food and nutrition security and income opportunities.

-We Procure assorted veterinary drugs, supplies and equipment and supplies that will support cost-based provision of animal health services.
+- We procure various veterinary medicines, supplies and equipment that support the cost-based delivery of animal health services.

-We promote the psycho-social and mental health / wellbeing of children and their families / caregivers, protect their rights and enhance community-based support mechanisms capacity to respond and cope with threats and promote peaceful coexistence.
+- We promote the psychosocial and mental health/wellbeing of children and their families/caregivers, protect their rights and enhance the capacity of community-based support mechanisms to respond to and deal with threats and promote peaceful coexistence.

-– We promote hygiene, social distancing and other Covid-19 mitigation measures.
+- We promote hygiene, social distancing and other measures to contain Covid-19.

 Which of the 17 UN Sustainable Development Goals does this project work towards?